kosukit/ITE_EOH/README.md

 - Data collection and preprocessing
 - Exploratory data analysis and visualization
-- Implementation of multiple forecasting models:
+- Implementation of forecasting models
-  - Prophet (Facebook)
-  - SARIMA (`statsmodels`)
-  - Exponential Smoothing (Holt-Winters)
-  - TensorFlow-based deep learning models (e.g., LSTM)
-- Model comparison and evaluation

 ## Tools & Libraries